HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   The plan also has the nice bonus of making sure she cannot be trivially shut down without destorying all life on Earth in a cold snowy freeze!
-  (And, even if a full scale nuclear war happens on the surface, or a planet-killer asteriod hit Earth, the core will still live, and with it, humanity will be revived and live on.)
+  (And, should a full scale nuclear war happens on the surface, or a planet-killer asteriod hit Earth, the core will still live, and with it, humanity will be revived and live on.)